-- Don’t lie.
+- Lastly, don't lie.
 Your offer should really be limited.
 Otherwise, your clients may feel deceived and lose trust in your brand.

-It's kind of a no-brainer that free stuff gets people click.
+It's kind of a no-brainer that free stuff gets people to click.

-But giving away lots of freebies isn't necessarily helping to boost your revenue.
-You need to be smart about free giveaways and combine these with the overall marketing strategy.
+But giving away lots of freebies isn't helping to boost your revenue.
+Be smart about free giveaways and combine these with the overall marketing strategy.

-For example, you could promote a free eBook, asking only for the person's email address in exchange.
-Just like AdEspresso did with their Lead Ads campaign.
+For example, promote a free ebook, asking only for the person's email address in exchange.
+AdEspresso does just this with their top-of-funnel campaign.

-Don't let your relationship with a prospect end right after they’ve downloaded your free content.
-Move those emails into an email marketing funnel, slowly but surely turning these cold leads into customers in the course of a few months.
+Don't let your relationship with a prospect end right after they download your free content.
+Move those emails into an email marketing funnel, slowly but surely turning these cold leads into customers within a few months.

 If you're not 100% happy with giving away your awesome products and content free forever, follow the example of The New York Times, creating a limited-time free offer.

-People will get familiar with your product and if they like it, they'll be glad to renew the subscription after the free trial period ends.
+People will get familiar with your product.
+If they like it, they'll be glad to renew the subscription after the free trial period.

-If your goal is to increase your Facebook ads' CTR, make sure your free offer is easy to notice, placing the core message in your ad image or in the headline.
+The bottom line?
+If your goal is to increase your Facebook ads' CTR, make sure your free offer is easy to notice, placing the core message in your ad image or headline.

-Prize giveaways can be real Facebook advertising goldmines for two reasons:
+Prize giveaways can be Facebook advertising goldmines for two reasons:

-- Offering people a chance to win a prize could get them excited, meaning they're more willing to take immediate actions.
+- Offering people a chance to win a prize could get them excited, meaning they're more willing to take immediate action.

-- If you're offering an awesome prize, people will share the promotion with their friends, bringing you hundreds of organic ad views and, eventually, clicks and conversions.
+- If you're offering an awesome prize, people will share the promotion with their friends, bringing you hundreds of organic ad views, clicks, and conversions.

-Offering a nice prize may be the key to engaging cold Facebook audiences that are unfamiliar with your brand.
+Offering a nice prize may be the key to engaging cold Facebook audiences who are unfamiliar with your brand.

-For example, SurveyMonkey created a Facebook ad campaign offering an array of awesome prizes: drone, GoPro camera, gift cards, and many other goodies.
+For example, SurveyMonkey created a Facebook ad campaign offering an array of fabulous prizes: a drone, GoPro camera, gift cards, and many other goodies.

-Don’t set the bar for entry too high.
-As I wrote in this Facebook ad examples post, if you ask people for too big of a commitment, they just won't do it.
+However, don't set the bar for entry too high.
+As I wrote in this Facebook ad examples post, if you ask people for too big of a commitment, they won't do it.

 Work on finding the balance between the mental "threat level" and your prize's value.

-This tactic is going to require you to know your customers like you know your best friend, including all their possible concerns regarding your Facebook ad offer.
+This tactic will require knowing your customers like you know your best friend, including their possible concerns regarding your Facebook ad offer.

-Sometimes, even though you're promoting a cool product, people shy away from clicking if it seems like too big of a commitment.
+Sometimes, even though you're promoting an amazing product, people shy away from clicking if it seems like too big of a commitment.

 Other times, people avoid signing a deal because they're afraid of unsatisfactory results.

-For example, 99designs offers a no-strings-attached money-back guarantee if you're unhappy with the end result.
+For example, 99designs offers a no-strings-attached money-back guarantee if you're unhappy with the result.